 Questions to ask your doctor or nurse

-It is important to make the most of appointments with your doctor to answer any questions you have about your heart failure treatment.
+It is important that you make the most of your appointments with your doctor, especially to get answers to your questions about the treatment of your heart failure.
 Here we provide a list of general questions and an explanation of why you may find it useful to ask them.
 You can print these out and take them with you when you next visit your doctor.

 MEDICINES